alonybz/sre-assessment/README.md

 ## Overview

-This project demonstrates the implementation of a monitoring stack using Docker Compose and Prometheus as part of an SRE interview assessment.
+This project demonstrates the implementation of a comprehensive monitoring stack using Docker Compose, Prometheus, and Grafana as part of an SRE interview assessment.

 ### Objectives

 1. Generate an input CSV file using the provided script
 2. Configure and run a service stack using Docker Compose
-3. Add Prometheus as a metrics collector
+3. Add Prometheus as a metrics collector and Grafana for visualization
 4. Start the environment and verify that Prometheus is scraping the target
-5. Produce or visualize at least one metric in the Prometheus dashboard
+5. Create a basic dashboard in Grafana to visualize metrics
+6. Demonstrate monitoring and observability best practices
-6. (Optional) Implement a CI/CD workflow if additional time remains
+7. (Optional) Implement a CI/CD workflow if additional time remains

 ## Project Structure